witheve/rfcs/proposed/syntax.md

 Expressions are used to perform calculations using constants and attributes of objects, e.g. `party.burgers / party.guest-count` would calculate the ratio of burgers to the number of guests.
 Note that `guest-count` is a variable, not an expression.
 In expressions, you are required to add whitespace between operators.
 This helps with readability, but it also allows us to add more characters to names.

-Operators are defined over sets, so you could do something like `cheese-slices = guest.burgers * 2`, which would multiply every guest’s burger count by two.
+Operators are defined over sets, so you could do something like `cheese-slices = guest.burgers * 2`, which would multiply every guest's burger count by two.
 There is a pitfall here: if you perform an operation on disjoint sets (they have no attribute in common) with differing cardinality (their sets have a different number of elements), the result will be a [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of the two sets.
 This is usually not a desired behavior, but sometimes it is what you want to do, e.g. if you wanted to calculate the distance from every point in a set to every point in another set, a Cartesian product would be useful.

 ##### **Functions**